Thematic Maps

 Choropleth maps

-Useful to show & compare the density, frequency, or quantity of a data value generalized across standardized geographic areas (such as zip-code, province, or country).
-Unless you specifically want to emphasize differences in total number of events/data points, normalization is best practice.
-Normalization is when you divide the values for each geographic area by something like the area or population of that area.
-This enables better comparison across multiple geographic areas.
+Choropleth maps are useful to show and compare the density, frequency, or quantity of a value generalized across standardized geographic areas (such as zip-codes, provinces, or countries).
+Unless you specifically want to emphasize differences in total number of events/data points, it is best practice to normalize your data when choropleth mapping.
+Normalization is when you divide the values for each geographic area by something like the area in square kilometers or total population of that area.
+For instance, mapping winter flu cases across census tracts in British Columbia, you’d want to normalize the total cases in each census tract by that tract’s total population.
+Normalization enables better comparison across multiple geographic areas.

 Proportional Symbol maps